alexander-brady/vl-saliency/README.md

 > See the [example notebook](notebooks/quickstart.ipynb) for a complete example of how to use the saliency extractor with a Gemma3 vision-language model.

+This library is compatible with any Huggingface Image-Text-to-Text model.

 Quickstart code snippet:

 ```python